thraddash/food2/README.md

 - add menu bar
 - add search bar
 - add component to play video files
-Good to Have:
+## Good to Have:
 - form validation (text, img size/type)
 - multi image upload
 - delete image/video files
 - onClick + to add additional textfields and append to json file
+- autoscroll user to top of page when making updates or pops up new window

 ## Install
 yarn install